BUS E65 - Music Business Fundamentals & Strategic Management

 The Triton College School of Continuing Education offers classes providing students with an insider look at the music industry.

-If you are an aspiring artist, business entrepreneur, music producer, promoter, label owner and you have the desire to learn the ropes to this very prosperous industry, this is the program for you!
+If you are an aspiring artist, business entrepreneur, music producer, promoter, or label owner and you have the desire to learn the ropes to this very prosperous industry, this is the program for you!

 • Industry Landscape